ChristineFJT/PersonalTaskManagement/README.md

 ## Usage Instructions
 ### Run the Program
 1. Clone this repository to your local system
-2. Open the project in Visual Studio Enterprise 2022.
+2. Open the project in Visual Studio Code.
-3. Build and run the project to start the Personal Task Management System.
+3. Run the Code using `Ctrl + Shift + N` to start the Personal Task Management System.
+4. Click PersonalTaskManagement.exe to use the Personal Task Management System.

 ## Implementation Details
 ### Programming Approach